 New York can be an overwhelming place at times, especially if you're just visiting for a few days.
 There is so much to see and do, it's had to know where to begin.

 Knowing where you can go for free wifi access is just one resource in many that you will need to know in order to make the most of your trip.
 To help make for a smooth visit and speed you on your way we've listed some useful links:Getting Around

 Forget taxis or trying to bring you car with you.
 You'll either spend all day driving around looking for parking or sit stuck in traffic while the meter cleans out your wallet.

 Savvy New Yorkers use the subway

 .
-Heck, even Mayor Bloomberg travels by subway - and he's a billionaire.
+Heck, even former Mayor Bloomberg travels by subway - and he's a billionaire.

 The most economical option is to get yourself a multi-day subway pass.
-An unlimited 7-Day pass is just $29.
-And if you're a real die hard NYC fan the 30 day will set you back $104.00.
+An unlimited 7-Day pass is a steal.
+And if you're a real die hard NYC fan the 30 day will let you travel far and wide for one fixed price.
 Don't forget to book the MTA mobile website

 and pick up a map or download the MTA subway map